utkarshsharma00/java_lab_sem_5/setup/installation_and_setup.md

 # Installation and Setup Guide
-I use VS Code as my editor for Java programs therefore it is necessory to configure in to execute the Java programs.
+I use VS Code as my editor for Java programs therefore it is necessory to configure it to execute the Java programs.

 ## Steps
 1. Download and install the latest JDK.